 If you look through all the ultrasonic tanks we sell, the choice can be a little confusing.
 Below I have listed the most commonly purchased Ultrasonic Cleaners for cleaning motorbike carbs.

 The 3 Ltr tanks are good for individual carburettors.
 A 6 or 9 litre tank will clean bigger individual carbs.
 If you need to clean a bank of 3 , 4 or 6 without splitting them, you’ll need a 20 Ltr size as a minimum.

 When you buy any professional ultrasonic cleaner from us, you will get a free 1Ltr of cleaning solution.

 We have an amazing offer.

 We supply everything so that you can use your new ultrasonic cleaner straight out of the box.
-Our prices include UK delivery, a stainless steel basket, lid and free ultrasonic cleaning fluid (1 Ltr).
+Our prices include VAT, UK delivery, a stainless steel basket, lid and free ultrasonic cleaning fluid (1 Ltr).
 There is nothing more to pay.